fylgja/site/src/components/transform.md

 As you can see there are several options by using this basis.

 The second option is to use our helper mixin directly, it is Sass only option.

-Although it is possible to use PostCSS to extend a class with a class, this it is not recommended.

 First call the helper and then use the mixin `transform`;